fountain-finance/fountain.finance/README.md

 Ethereum also makes it easy for other smart contracts to integrate into Fountain, which makes two important things possible.
 First, projects can route their income stream through this contract as a means of competing in the market.
 Second, it'll be easy to create sustainability dependencies, so a project's sustainability can be algorithmically hooked up to that of projects it depends on.

-This mimics an overflowing fountain effect ⛲️ where a water stream directed at a top surface can end up overflowing the pools of each layer beneath, so long as the boundaries of the pools are defined ahead of time.  ️
+This mimics an overflowing fountain effect ⛲️ where a water stream directed at a top surface can end up overflowing the pools of each layer beneath, so long as the boundary of each pool is defined ahead of time.  ️